- How is Hodgkin disease treated?

 Differences from treatment in adults

-When treating children, doctors often combine chemotherapy with low doses of radiation.
-The chemotherapy often includes combinations of many drugs rather than just the usual adult ABVD regimen, especially for cancers that are unfavorable or are more advanced.
+When treating children with HD, doctors often combine chemo with low doses of radiation.
+The chemo often includes combinations of many drugs rather than just the usual adult ABVD regimen, especially for cancers that have unfavorable features or are more advanced.
 This approach has had excellent success rates, even for children with more advanced disease.

-Stages IA and IIA, favorable: Treatment generally starts with chemotherapy alone, used at the lowest dose that is likely to result in a cure.
-If the disease doesn’t go away completely, radiation therapy or more chemotherapy might be added.
+Stages IA and IIA, favorable: Treatment generally starts with chemo alone, used at the lowest dose that is likely to result in a cure.
+If the disease doesn’t go away completely, radiation therapy or more chemo might be added.

-If radiation therapy is used, the dose and field are kept as small as possible.
-If radiation is used below the diaphragm in girls and young women, the ovaries should be protected.
-Damage to the ovaries might prevent them from ever being able to become pregnant.
+If radiation therapy is used, the dose and area treated are kept as small as possible.
+If radiation is used on the lower part of the body in girls and young women, the ovaries should be protected to help preserve fertility.

-Stages I and II, unfavorable: Treatment is likely to consist of more intense chemotherapy combined with radiation therapy, although the dose and field of radiation are kept as small as possible.
+Stages I and II, unfavorable: Treatment is likely to consist of more intense chemo combined with radiation therapy, although the dose and field of radiation are still kept as small as possible.

-Stages III and IV: Treatment includes more intense chemotherapy, either alone or combined with low-dose radiation therapy to areas with bulky disease (areas that contain a lot of Hodgkin disease).
+Stages III and IV: Treatment includes more intense chemo, either alone or combined with low-dose radiation therapy to areas with bulky disease (areas that contain a lot of Hodgkin disease).